-- 1. Prevention.
+- 1. Prevention

-- 2. Partnership.
+- 2. Partnership

-- 3. Whole Systems Thinking.
+- 3. Whole Systems Thinking

-- 4. Strengths and Asset Based Approach.
+- 4. Strengths and Asset Based Approach

-- 5. Subsidiarity.
+- 5. Subsidiarity

-- 6. Empowering Front-Line Staff to do the Right Thing.
+- 6. Empowering Front-Line Staff to do the Right Thing

-- 7. Pragmatic Pluralism.
+- 7. Pragmatic Pluralism

-- 8. Health Intelligence and the Evidence Base.
+- 8. Health Intelligence and the Evidence Base

-- 9. Innovation.
+- 9. Innovation

-Appendix Three describes how the Mid and South Essex Health and Care Partnership described these priorities/principles.
+Appendix Three details how the Mid and South Essex Health and Care Partnership described these priorities/principles.

-A draft strategy was produced, which, along with our practical experience of working together, has substantially informed our thinking.
-Although our previous strategy could not be formalised due to us having to prioritise our response to the COVID-19 pandemic, now our Integrated Care System has been given legal standing under the Health and Care Act (2022), we will build on our excellent track record of partnership working to take this work forward over the next decade through this Integrated Care Strategy.
+A draft strategy was produced which, along with our practical experience of working together, has substantially informed our thinking.
+Although our previous strategy could not be formalised due to prioritising our response to the COVID-19 pandemic, now our Integrated Care System has been given legal standing under the Health and Care Act (2022), we will build on our excellent track record of partnership working to take this work forward over the next decade through this Integrated Care Strategy.

-1.3.
-Our challenges
+1.3 Our challenges